 Below are the top 9 differences between MySQL and MySQLi:

-Let us discuss some of the major differences between MySQL and MySQLi.
+Let us discuss some of the significant differences between MySQL and MySQLi.

 - Essentially, MySQLi is not a database.
 It is an improved interface to access the functionality provided by the MySQL database.
 This improved interface eases the querying task for the developers.

-- Another better thing about MySQLi is the object-oriented support to the underlying MySQL database.
+- Another better thing about MySQLi is the object-oriented support of the underlying MySQL database.
 This helps programmers create connection objects and perform all the tasks through methods in the connection object’s class.
-At the same time, for applications where the queries to the database are simple CRUD operations, MySQL performs as good as MySQLi.
+At the same time, for applications where the queries to the database are simple CRUD operations, MySQL performs as well as MySQLi.

-- When it comes to security, MySQLi has a prevention mechanism for SQL Injection attacks.
-Also, MySQLi has support for all the functions of MySQL with an added advantage of APIs.
+- Regarding security, MySQLi has a prevention mechanism for SQL Injection attacks.
+Also, MySQLi has support for all the functions of MySQL with the added advantage of APIs.
 The APIs give MySQLi an edge over MySQL.
-Developers often find it easier to use APIs rather than formulate their own queries for redundant tasks.
-To add to this, great language compatibility and community support also motivate PHP programmers to use MySQLi over MySQL.
+Developers often find using APIs easier than formulating their queries for redundant tasks.
+Additionally, excellent language compatibility and community support motivate PHP programmers to use MySQLi over MySQL.

 MySQL vs MySQLi Comparison Table

 Let us discuss the topmost comparisons between MySQL vs MySQLi.

 |DBMS||Yes – MySQL is a full-fledged relational database management system.||No – MySQLi is an extension to the interface provided by MySQL.
 It uses MySQL databases in the underlying architecture.|